-5) Should the parking fee schedule be amended, successive rate changes will be effective on April 1 of each year, or on another date mutually agreed to by the parties.
-The amended fee schedules shall continue the same proportions as established above between the fees for surface, covered and covered/reserved parking.

-6) Should any new parking facilities be constructed by the Bureau of Parking Services, the parking fees shall, if necessary be increased over and above any increase required under Sections 4 and 5 above.
+- 5) Should the parking fee schedule be amended, successive rate changes will be effective on April 1 of each year, or on another date mutually agreed to by the parties.
+The amended fee schedules shall continue the same proportions as established above between the fees for surface, covered and covered/reserved parking. - 6) Should any new parking facilities be constructed by the Bureau of Parking Services, the parking fees shall, if necessary be increased over and above any increase required under Sections 4 and 5 above.
 Such new fees may apply to all existing Bureau of Parking Services facilities.
 If it is necessary to finance construction of new facilities from the General Fund, parking fee increases will be designed to recoup such loans.
-No such facility construction or associated fee increase shall occur, however, except pursuant to a written agreement between the parties for the specific facility proposed.

-7) The State shall continue to provide PEF a quarterly report of expenses and revenues of the Bureau of Parking Management in the Centralized Services Fund.
+No such facility construction or associated fee increase shall occur, however, except pursuant to a written agreement between the parties for the specific facility proposed. - 7) The State shall continue to provide PEF a quarterly report of expenses and revenues of the Bureau of Parking Management in the Centralized Services Fund.

+Michael Volforte

+Director

-Michael Volforte Director Governor's Office of Employee Relations Wayne Spence President Public Employees Federation
+Office of Employee Relations

-Effective upon ratification of the 2019-2023 State/PEF Agreement ("Agreement"), the Public Employees Federation (PEF) has the right to reopen negotiations during the term of the Agreement only with sole respect to general salary increases in state fiscal years 2019-2020, 2020-2021, 2021-2022, and 2022-2023 if, on or after the date of ratification, any other state bargaining unit negotiates and ratifies a general salary increase exceeding 2.0% in any one of these fiscal years.
+Effective upon ratification of the 2023-2026 State/PEF Agreement ("Agreement"), the Public Employees Federation (PEF) has the right to reopen negotiations during the term of the Agreement only with sole respect to general salary increases in state fiscal years 2023-2024, 2024-2025, and 2025-2026 if, on or after the date of ratification, any other state bargaining unit negotiates and ratifies a general salary increase exceeding 3.0% in any one of these fiscal years.
 This right is conditioned on taking into account the overall value of compensation increases for PEF members during the term of the State/PEF Agreement and the value of any concessions obtained by the State contained in the collective bargaining agreement used as justification by PEF to demand reopening.